Glen Shee: Settlements

+Roads

 The A93 road, part of General Wade's military road from Perth to Fort George, runs north through the glen and on into Glen Beag, where it crosses the Cairnwell Pass, which at an elevation of 2200 ft is the highest public road in the UK.
 The road climbing to the summit is now wide and straight but until the late 1960s included two notorious hair-pin bends with a 1 in 3 (33%) gradient known as the Devil's Elbow.
 One of the most spectacular roads in Scotland, this was a favourite subject for postcards.
 It was so steep that at the bottom buses unloaded passengers who had to walk to the top and until it was rebuilt the AA maintained a well in a layby for overheating engines.
 Locally the pass is still known simply as "the Elbow".
 At Dalrulzion, the B950 leads off to Strathardle and Kirkmichael village (4 miles) and at the Lair the B951 leads over into Glenisla.

-The long established caravan site at Dalrulzion is a favourite with weekenders from Dundee and Fife.
-Between Finegand and the Lair is the historic Cockstane (Clach Na Coileach), the ancient meeting place of the Clan MacThomas.
-There is a car park and information board with all the history.
-Current members of the Clan MacThomas from across the world gather here regularly.
+Skiing

 The Glenshee Ski Centre sits at the head of the Cairnwell Pass and is Scotland's biggest, with 21 lifts spread over four mountains and three glens and associated hire shops, cafes etc. Informal skiing started there in the 1930s, with the first tow being set up by the Dundee Ski Club in 1947.
 In the 1960s with road improvements easing access, the Glenshee Chairlift Company was set up, modern facilities were built and business boomed throughout the 1970s and 80s.
 A succession of mild winters and poor skiing conditions led to the Ski Company going into receivership but a management buyout ensured skiing survived and once again business is good.

 Glenshee is known for high snowfalls and the A93 features regularly on the list of roads closed in adverse weather.

+Heritage

 The old Church of Scotland kirk at the Spittal has regular services and its scenic setting makes it a popular wedding venue.
 There are disused churches at Netherton, Persie and Cray.
 The former Glenshee Lodge mansion became home to the Compass Christian Centre in the 1980s and provides a wide range of outdoor and indoor activities as well as courses and classes.

 Dalnaglar Castle dates back to the 16th century and the current castle was built by the architect responsible for Balmoral Castle in the 19th century.
 It now provides tourist accommodation specialising in field sports and weddings.